Snowflyt/troza/README.md

 );
 ```

-This behavior is similar to [`watch`](https://vuejs.org/guide/essentials/watchers.html#watch-source-types)—except that Troza always operates on immutable objects rather than reactive ones.
+This behavior is similar to [`watch`](https://vuejs.org/guide/essentials/watchers.html#watch-source-types) in Vue 3—except that Troza always operates on immutable objects rather than reactive ones.

 Remember that the same rules for selectors in `useStore` apply here, so avoid using external variables within the selector.